-Since the garden began, Ole Turtle Farm has donated flats of top quality organic starter vegetables.
-At the end of the season, Painterís Greenhouse has donated flats of vegetables, herbs and flowers not only to St. Johnís Garden, but all the community gardens in the region.
-Bannerís Greenhouse donated flats of cool weather vegetable plants, tomatoes and peppers for several years as their over flow of plants became available.
-With all these plants, the gardeners were able to clean out and update the herb garden, moved blueberry bushes and created a lavender bed.
+Since the garden began, Ole Turtle Farm has donated organic starter vegetables.
+At the end of the season, Painterís Greenhouse has donated plants including vegetables, herbs and flowers not only to St. Johnís Garden, but all the community gardens in the region.
+Bannerís Greenhouse donated flats of cool weather vegetable plants, tomatoes and peppers for a couple of years from their over flow of plants.
+With these plants, the gardeners were able update the herb garden, moved blueberry bushes and created a lavender bed.

-At the close of the growing season 2017, over a thousand pounds of vegetables were also gleaned from Ermaís Produce and LNJ Farms.
+At the end of the season 2017, over a thousand pounds of vegetables were gleaned from Ermaís Produce and LNJ Farms by the St. Johnís Gardeners and given away at the Martha Simmonís Food Pantry.
 In addition, St. Johnís receives donations from local residentsí personal gardens.
-The garden committee continues to evaluate the most effective design and rearranges beds to facilitate the labor as well as optimizing volume.
-Recently a Human Hurt and Hope grant from the Diocese has funded the blocked crosswalk through the garden, making the garden accessible to many regardless of the weather.
+In 2017, a Human Hurt and Hope grant from the Diocese funded the blocked crosswalk through the garden, making the garden accessible to many.

 In 2019, community gardening memberships were sold to help offset some of the gardening expenses.
 Similar to the Community Supported Agriculture Model (CSA) 8 memberships were sold.
 During harvest weeks, two veggie packages were picked up by garden members.
 The remaining veggies each Friday continue to be given out at the Martha Simmonís Food Pantry.
 In 2019, thanks to funds from the garden memberships, the garden acquired and installed a permanent watering system.